marvosyntactical/marvosyntactical.github.io/prompt.md

 For (1) the Markdown document:
 - Begin with a YAML frontmatter block containing:
   title: short, specific
-  date: today in YYYY-MM-DD (use Europe/Berlin)
+  date: start of chat in YYYY-MM-DD (use Europe/Berlin)
   tags: 5–10 topical tags, lowercase
   related: [] (leave empty unless obviously referenced)
   slug: a kebab-case slug you propose from the title